-- Created by pjsip endpt create uac tsx() / pjsip endpt create uas tsx(). - When application wants to send a message using the transaction, it will Call pjsip_tsx_send msg(). - Transaction state automatically changes as messages are passed to it (either by endpoint for incoming message or by transaction user for outgoing message) or timer elapses, and transaction user is notified via the callback. - Transaction will be automatically destroyed once it the state has reached PJSIP_TSX_STATE_TERMINATED.
-Application can also forcely terminate the transaction by calling pjsip_tsx_terminate().
+- Created by pjsip_tsx_endpt_create_uac() / pjsip_tsx_create_uas(). - When application wants to send a message using the transaction, it will Call pjsip_tsx_send msg(). - Transaction state automatically changes as messages are passed to it (either by endpoint for incoming message or by transaction user for outgoing message) or timer elapses, and transaction user is notified via on_tsx_state() callback. - Transaction will be automatically destroyed once it the state has reached PJSIP_TSX_STATE_TERMINATED.
+Application can also forcely terminate the transaction by calling pjsip tsx_terminate().